 Good vision develops early in life.
 A newborn’s vision develops rapidly during the first year.
 Therefore, early detection of childhood eye diseases and problems is critical so that the risk of permanent visual impairment is minimized.
+When we help diagnose any eye diseases for a child, we make it a priority to see their siblings due to the hereditary nature of eye diseases.

 Vision develops fully in children with little or no special attention.
 Although eye problems are rare, the majority can be treated if detected at an early age.
 Children’s eye exams at proper age intervals are the key to maintaining your child’s healthy vision.
 The earlier the visual problems are detected, the better the outcome.
 Virginia Eye Institute physicians partner with pediatricians, family physicians, and school nurses to ensure that when eye problems are detected WE pediatric specialists are able to further evaluate and treat the condition.